Search

 You have recurring income and want a hands-off approach

-Many people already use this strategy.
 If you're contributing to a 401(k) or individual retirement account (IRA) regularly, you're likely investing the same amount on a schedule, regardless of market conditions.
 This method can work well with salaried income, and it's easy to set up via automatic transfers or payroll deductions.
+It is totally up to you whether you want to be more active by checking your account through your provider's portal or app or take a more hands-off approach and let your contributions continue on their own.

 You're retired or managing a windfall